krussll/howtoplaysport/_posts/2023-01-27-using-aiming-points-in-lawn-bowls.md

 image: assets/images/aiming-point.jpg
 featured: true
 description: "Finding the line to bowl is one of the foundations of bowls.
 When you find it, and are able to stay on it, it can make the rest of your game much easier."
-first_paragraph: "The 2 'L's are Line and Length - once you have these you will be will on your way.
+first_paragraph: "The 2 'L's of bowls are Line and Length - once you have these you will be will on your way.
 The first 'L' (Line) is the fundemental skill you need to become a good bowler.
 But how do you find a line?
 And where do you aim to find it?"
 ---

 The Line and Length can also be described as "target" and "speed".
 To get close to the jack you need to roll your bowl towards the right target, with the correct speed so it stops next to the jack.